 He grabbed a round, red object that looked like it might be food and bit into it.
 It was sweet and tart at the same time.
 This was, perhaps, the best thing he had ever eaten.
 Arag closed the door and walked out into the main room of the house, sitting on a soft seat.
 Ahead of him he saw an opening in the wall that looked out onto a lake.
 A black rectangle on a wooden block stood in front of the window, partially obscuring his view.

 On the seat next to him he found a small rectangular object that had little bumps on it.
 Each of the bumps had markings.
 He picked up the object and started pressing the bumps, starting with the bright red bump.
-In front of him, the black rectangle came to life, and on its surface he saw images he did not understand.
-The images moved, and he heard sounds, voices, coming from the rectangle.
+In front of him, the black rectangle came to life.
+He saw images he did not understand.
+The images moved, and there was sound, voices, coming from the rectangle.
 He saw humans, wearing strange clothes.

-Arag took another bite of the delicious red, irregular sphere in his hand, his focus entirely on the moving images on the strange rectangle in front of him.
+Arag took another bite of the delicious red, irregular sphere in his hand.
 Several hours passed and the sky grew dark.
-Arag, now bored and tired, found a room with a bed, a soft bed with white blankets and cushiony things that you could rest your head on.
+Arag found a room with a bed, a soft bed with white blankets and cushiony things that you could rest your head upon.
 He lay down and this time did not doubt he would sleep.